-Length should be between fifteen and twenty double spaced pages. [ ]
+Length should be between 15-20 double spaced pages with 15-20 references.
+Please use APA style for your paper and for your reference list (alphabetized, proper indentations, etc.)

 Please see me if you have any questions at all.
 I would be happy to take a look at a draft of your paper.

-Give me a hard copy and turn a copy in to turnitin.com so you and I can see if you cited properly.

-If for some reason, you are unable to turn in your paper on time, please contact me.
-Do not turn in your paper late without contacting me; otherwise, your grade will drop.
+If for some reason you are unable to turn in your paper on time, please contact me.
+Do not turn in your paper late without contacting me, otherwise your grade will drop.
 Together, we will negotiate a solution to the problem.
-If an extension is given and the date of the extent is failed by the student, points will be taken off the paper and your grade will drop.
+If an extension is given and the date of the extention is failed by the student, points will be taken off the paper and your grade will drop.

 Good luck!